fctoibm/ocpkvm4.2/README.md

 ![boot-menu](images/boot-menu.png)

-The PXE Boot Mneu will be displayed:
+The PXE Boot Menu will be displayed:

 ![pxe](images/pxe.png)

-If the VM is the bootstrap VM, select option 1) Install Bootstrap Mode.
+- If the VM is the bootstrap VM, select option 1) Install Bootstrap Mode.
-If the VM is the master-x VM, select option 2) Install Master Node and if the VM is the worker-x VM, select option 3) Install Worker Node.
+- If the VM is the master-x VM, select option 2) Install Master Node and
+- If the VM is the worker-x VM, select option 3) Install Worker Node.

 Wait for the PXE boot to complete before moving on to start the next VM.
 When the PXE boot is completed, an IP address is assigned to the VM and